 • Fungal infection of the nails.
 Fungal infections turn nails tough and colorful, usually unflattering shades of yellow, green, brown, or black.
 Your doctor may prescribe an oral antibiotic, remove the nail surgically or chemically, or perform a laser treatment that kills the fungus.

 • Athlete’s foot.
 Athlete’s foot, another fungal infection, can cause itchy sores.
-Your doctor may recommend over-the-counter antifungal medication such as clotrimazole (Lotrimin) or miconazole (Micatin), prescribe oral medications such as fluconazole (Diflucan) or itraconazole (Sporanox), or recommend topical medications such as butenafine (Mentax) or naftifine (Naftin).
+Your doctor may recommend over-the-counter antifungal medication such as clotrimazole (brand name Lotrimin) or miconazole (Micatin), prescribe oral medications such as fluconazole (Diflucan) or itraconazole (Sporanox), or recommend topical medications such as butenafine (Mentax) or naftifine (Naftin).

 • Heel infections.
 Infections on the heel are especially prevalent in older people who spend a lot of time in bed.
 Treat an infection with an antibiotic as soon as possible so that it does not get into the heel bone.

 • Corns and calluses.
 If a corn or callus leads to infection, your podiatrist may prescribe antibiotics and remove the hardened skin, which otherwise can delay healing.

 • Blisters.
 If you get a blister, cover it with a bandage.
 If it becomes infected, your doctor will drain it and give you antibiotics.